Latest event: FASCISM, RADICALIZATION, AND WAR, 1914-50s: OCCUPATION, COUNTERINSURGENCY, COLLABORATIONISM, CIVIL WAR

 Event Rationale

-We invite theoretical, comparative or case-study contributions from all over the world exploring topics such as:
+The contributors provided new theoretical, comparative or case-study contributions exploring topics such as:

 • Colonial war and fascism